Aman1337g/AltiusHub-task-managment-application/README.md

 ---

+## Work in Progress 🚧

+This project is currently under development.
+Below are some of the remaining tasks to complete the application:

+### Backend
+- Set up the MongoDB connection and handle potential connection errors.
+- Finalize authentication middleware and secure protected routes.
+- Integrate profile image upload functionality using Multer.

+### Frontend
+- Design and develop the dashboard to display user tasks.
+- Complete the `TaskForm` component for adding and editing tasks.
+- Style the login and registration pages for a better user experience.
+- Add logout functionality to clear JWT tokens and redirect users.

+### General
+- Deploy both backend and frontend to appropriate cloud platforms.
+- Integrate the frontend and backend, ensuring end-to-end functionality.

+---

+## Issues

+If you encounter bugs or want to track development progress, check out the [Issues](https://github.com/Aman1337g/AltiusHub-task-managment-application/issues) section of this repository.
+Feel free to report bugs, suggest features, or contribute to open issues!

+---

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as per the license terms.